srdusr/notes/linux/arch-install.md

     - Put in `+300M` on Last sector (efi partition)
     - `ef00` # Change the Current type code from Linux filesystem to EFI system partition and don't do anything else yet

-    5.3.
+    4.3.
 Either create a default linux filesystem or LVM (recommended)
-    > NOTE: If your filesystem choice is BTRFS much later on, there is no need to create LVMs since it has it's own Subvolume feature.
+    > NOTE: If your filesystem choice is BTRFS later on in "5.
+Format the filesystem", there is no need to create LVMs since it has it's own Subvolume feature.
 LVM (Logical Volume Management) is useful if we want a flexible disk storage that we either need to create separate partitions on, be able to resize them on the fly or to create snapshots.
     - Continuing...
       - For default filesystem press "enter" 4 times on all parameters (Partition number, First sector, Last sector and Current type)
     - or